sercaneraslan/grabs/README.md

 You can add Grunt plugins to add more tasks to your project.
 You can also change the existing configurations from the **gruntfile.js** file.

 #### AngularJS
 Grabs comes with AngularJS.
-HTML5 Push State support is active and configurations are done so that all the requests are to the **index.html** file.
+HTML5 Push State support is active and configurations are done so that all the requests are sent to the **index.html** file.
 You can change this behavior in **app/js/config/ng-config.js** file.

 #### Bower
 With Bower you can manage your external dependencies automatically.
 All you need to do to get them is to edit **bower.json** file and issue **./grabs bowercopy** command.
 You can also change the configuration from **gruntfile.js** file's **bowercopy** section.